Colorado Drug Lawyer: Denver Law Offices of M. Colin Bresee

-Colorado drug laws change at a rapid pace – don’t fall victim to charges you don’t understand or are unjust simply because you didn’t understand the law.
+Colorado drug testing laws change at a rapid pace – don’t fall victim to charges you don’t understand or are unjust simply because you didn’t understand the law.
 Whether a college student who made an honest mistake or an executive caught in the crossfire, Mr. Bresee will work with you personally to:

 - Understand the charges being brought against you